-Train Accidents and Injuries – A Summary
+Train Accidents and Injuries – A Summary by A Lawyer HAS WON against the Railroad NUMEROUS Times

 Trains continue be a vital means of transportation in the United States.
 More than one-hundred-thousand miles of rail line still cross throughout the country.
 While passenger use has declined, rail transportation for shipping goods continues as a popular high-volume, low-cost and potentially energy-efficient method but this is not without cost to Missourians and citizens nation wide.